The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 The British Council is committed to ensuring that our partnerships:

-• respect appropriate use of the partners’ and the British Council’s intellectual property rights
+- respect appropriate use of the partners’ and of the British Council’s intellectual property rights

-• are coherent and consistent with other British Council global policy statements including the Fair Competition policy statement.
+- are coherent and consistent with other British Council global policy statements including the Fair Competition statement.

-In line with the principles above, the British Council does not partner with or accept sponsorship from any business in either the tobacco or the pornography sector, as these sectors do not align with its values, reputation and brand.
+In line with the principles above, the British Council does not partner with or accept sponsorship from any business in either the tobacco or the pornography sector.

 We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.
 We will apply this policy in a timely and professional manner with all potential partners.